Traits

 Any JSON metadata file shall not exceed 32k bytes.
 Larger metadata may not be supported by all applications in the ecosystem and may lead to a poor user experience.

 When an app fetches a JSON metadata file - it shall control the amount of fetched data.
-A malicious party can intentionally link an on-chain entity with some big file to disrupt the apps, for example with a file containing a movie.
+A malicious party can intentionally link an on-chain entity with some big file to disrupt the apps.

 Last updated